t-snyder/tech-blog/_posts/2025-11-08-010-SecureTransport-Overview-Part-1.md

 ## 5. Design Philosophy: Built for Reality

 - **Principle 1: Event-Driven**

-    Services react to certificate/key changes via NATS events Immediate propagation of security updates across the cluster
+   - Services react to certificate/key changes via NATS events
+   - Immediate propagation of security updates across the cluster

+---
 - **Principle 2: Cryptographic Enforcement, Not Policy**

-    Authorization tied to key possession, not ACL checks No centralized permission service bottleneck
+   - Authorization tied to key possession, not ACL checks
+   - No centralized permission service bottleneck
-    If you don't have the topic key, you can't decrypt the message - mathematically enforced
+   - If you don't have the topic key, you can't decrypt the message - mathematically enforced

+---
 - **Principle 3: Graceful Degradation**

-    Overlapping key validity prevents gaps (1-hour expiry, 15-minute rotation = 4 concurrent valid keys) Multi epoch retention window handles clock drift Automatic fallback to previous epochs on validation errors
+   - Overlapping key validity prevents gaps (1-hour expiry, 15-minute rotation = 4 concurrent valid keys)
+   - Multi epoch retention window handles clock drift
+   - Automatic fallback to previous epochs on validation errors

+---
 - **Principle 4: Zero-Trust Messaging**

-    Every message carries cryptographic proof (Dilithium signature) No implicit trust between services
+   - Every message carries cryptographic proof (Dilithium signature)
+   - No implicit trust between services
-    Continuous verification, not "authenticate once"
+   - Continuous verification, not "authenticate once"
-    Receiver must have access to both encryption key (with hkdf info) and signing public key With AES-GCM-256 HKDF and key rotation every 15 minutes - the blast radius is dramatically reduced
+   - Receiver must have access to both encryption key (with hkdf info) and signing public key.
+   - With AES-GCM-256 HKDF and key rotation every 15 minutes - the blast radius for key compromise is dramatically reduced

+---
 - **Principle 5: Operational Automation**

-    No manual certificate management
+   - No manual certificate management
-    Self-healing rotation processes
+   - Self-healing rotation processes
-    Observable state transitions via logs and metrics Test harness (gatekeeper ↔ authController) validates every rotation
+   - Observable state transitions via logs and metrics
+   - Test harness (gatekeeper ↔ authController) validates every rotation

+---
 - **Principle 6: No Service Downtime for Rotations**

-    Services should not require downtime / restarts for Certificate or Key rotations Message processing interruptions should be a few seconds only for the TLS reconnection, and consumer rotation Rotations should manage retries until successful with expanding wait times
+   - Services should not require downtime / restarts for Certificate or Key rotations
+   - Message processing interruptions should be a few seconds only for the TLS reconnection, and consumer recreation
+   - Rotations should manage retries until successful with expanding wait times

+---
 - **Principle 7: Test What You Fly**

-    Realistic message loads during development
+   - Realistic message loads during development
-    Continuous validation of rotation correctness
+   - Continuous validation of rotation correctness
-    Performance metrics under PQC overhead
+   - Performance metrics under PQC overhead
-    Early detection of race conditions and edge cases
+   - Early detection of race conditions and edge cases

 ---